 Within this model, the PMH acts as a hub for coordinating care within the Neighbourhood.
-The Neighbourhood includes the many realms of health care outside of primary care, such as referrals to other medical specialists, health care providers, hospitals, long-term care, and home care structures or broader social and community supports such as communitybased mental health and addictions supports and other social services.
-In Manitoba, the continued development of Home Clinics and My Health Teams will further align the province with the PMH and Neighbourhood visions.
-This Implementation Kit has been collaboratively designed by the CFPC and the Manitoba College of Family Physicians.
-It is intended to complement the CFPC's Best Advice guide for the Patient's Medical Neighbourhood.
-The kit is organized around a number of tangible actions you can take right now to further align your practice with the Neighbourhood vision, without relying on systemic change or more resources (e.g., financial, human resources):
+The Neighbourhood includes the many realms of health care outside of primary care, such as referrals to other medical specialists or health care providers, hospitals, long-term care, and home care structures or broader social and community supports such as communitybased mental health and addictions supports and other social services.

-- Get to know your patients' health care needs and preferences - Connect your patients to community resources - Build interprofessional relationships to provide more continuous care
+This Implementation Kit has been collaboratively designed by the CFPC and the Newfoundland and Labrador College of Family Physicians and is intended to complement the CFPC's Best Advice guide for the Patient's Medical Neighbourhood.2 The kit is organized around a number of tangible actions you can take right now to further align your practice with the Neighbourhood vision, without relying on systemic change or more resources (e.g., financial, human resources):

-• Leverage digital health and virtual care to enhance your practice
+- Get to know your patients' health care needs and preferences - Connect your patients to community resources - Build interprofessional relationships to provide more continuous care - Leverage digital health and virtual care to enhance your practice

-If you and your clinic team are implementing the Neighbourhood principles in your practice, the steps outlined in this kit will help you.
-If you are just beginning to implement the more foundational PMH principles in your practice, you may wish to consult the steps outlined in the Patient's Medical Home Implementation Kit for Manitoba before consulting this kit.
+If you and your clinic team are implementing the Neighbourhood principles in your practice, the steps outlined in this kit will help.
+If you are just beginning to implement the more foundational PMH principles in your practice, you may wish to consult the steps outlined in the Patient's Medical Home Implementation Kit for Newfoundland and Labrador before consulting this kit.3

 The following list of resources is not exhaustive.
 Resources are hosted by external organizations, and as such the accuracy and accessibility of their links are not guaranteed.
-You can find citation detailsincluding document titles and website links-in the References section at the end of the document.
+You can find citation details including document titles and website links-in the References section at the end of the document.